9 FAQs To Use With San Antonio Solar Companies

 GVEC Metering System

 Right next to San Antonio is Gonzales.
-GVEC, also known as Guadalupe Valley Electric Cooperative, services this area.
+GVEC, the Guadalupe Valley Electric Cooperative, services this area.
 All individuals that live in the GVEC service area can only get their electricity from GVEC.

 GVEC allows their customers to get solar if they choose.
 Customers interested in solar have two options.
 They can either opt into the co-op’s community solar program or have their array metered by GVEC.
 Customers get paid for their excess generation at GVEC’s current renewable energy rate.